GetStream/stream-chat-unity/README.md

 The **Stream Chat SDK** is the official Unity SDK for [Stream Chat](https://getstream.io/chat/sdk/unity/), a service for building chat and messaging games and applications.

-- **Unity Engine 2020.x:** Supports the latest version of Unity Engine.
+- **Unity Engine 2021.x:** Supports the latest version of Unity Engine.
 - **Realtime events** using websockets.
-- **Supports querying channels and members** with optional filtering and sorting.
+- **Messaging:** Send direct or group messages, and have the messages persist across sessions.
+- **Reactions:** Every message can be reacted to by multiple users.
+- **Channels:** Messages are grouped within channels.
-- **Fully open-source implementation:** You have access to the complete source code of the SDK here on GitHub.
+- **Fully open-source** implementation: You have access to the complete source code of the SDK here on GitHub.

-## Main features

-- **Messaging:** CRUD operations, flagging
-- **Channels:** CRUD operations, watching, truncating, muting, querying channels, querying members
-- **Users:**

 ## Free for Indie Developers